spinach/spinach.github.com/_posts/2016-11-15-serverless-architectures-what-why-why-not-and-where-next.md

 ---
 {% include JB/setup %}

+## TL;DR
+- The Serverless area is getting bigger and bigger.
+It is not just a fad.
+- `Client -> API Gateway -> FaaS`
+- Some small companies reduce their infrastructure costs to nearly 0, especially when using free tier.
+- Some advantages: Reduced labor/infrastructure costs, increased scaling flexibility, shorter lead time for MVPs
+- Some disadvantages: Tooling and configuration, integration tests is hard, limitation to use of lambdas, stateless

+## Full Version

 The Serverless area is getting bigger and bigger.
 It is not just a fad.

 Evolution of cloud: